Republika Srpska: Healthcare

 The health care system of Republika Srpska is intended to provide organized and planned health care to the population on its territory, both in public and private health care institutions.
 Health care activities are performed by health care workers and associates under the conditions and in the manner primarily prescribed by law and regulations, adopted on the basis, and under, the Law on Health Care of the Republic of Srpska.

-The public sector of Srpska includes 54 health centers, along with family medicine clinics, 11 hospitals, 4 specialised hospitals, 1 clinical centre and 7 institutes.
+The public sector of Srpska includes 54 health centers, along with family medicine clinics.

 Stationary treatment is provided in hospitals located in Derventa and Prnjavor.
 Hospitals specialised for physical medicine and rehabilitation are "Mlječanica" in Kozarska Dubica and Institute "Dr Miroslav Zotović" in Banja Luka.
-Patients with mental illnesses are treated in Institute for Forensic Psychiatry Sokolac, which is the first and only institution of this type in BiH, and Hospital for Chronic Psychiatric Patients Modriča.
+Patients with mental illnesses are treated in the Institute for Forensic Psychiatry in Sokolac, which is the first and only institution of this type in BiH, and the Hospital for Chronic Psychiatric Patients in Modriča.

 University hospitals operate in Foča, and Banja Luka.
 The University Clinical Center of Republika Srpska (UCC RS) is the leading tertiary healthcare institution in the entity, comprising 21 clinics, 6 institutes, and 10 service units.

 Religion

 Republika Srpska has no official religion.
 Freedom of religion is a right defined by the Constitution of Republika Srpska, which provides for legal equality of all people, irrespective of religious belief.

 According to the 2013 census, around 85% of the residents of Republika Srpska identify as Christian.
 Members of the Serbian Orthodox Church form the largest religious group, accounting for a little less than 83% of the population, followed by followers of Islam and Roman Catholicism.
 0.59% of people describe themselves as atheist or agnostic.Religion plays an important role in ethnic identification in Republika Srpska.
-Serbs generally identify as followers of Eastern Orthodoxy, Croats as followers of the Catholic Church, and Bosniaks as followers of Islam.
+Serbs generally identify as adherents of Eastern Orthodoxy, Croats as Roman Catholics, and Bosniaks as Muslims.
 Religious architecture takes on a similarly diverse character in the entity, with its mix of mosques and churches.